zebbra/neops-docs/usage_sub/usage_tasks.md

-# Tasks
+# Tasks and Checks

-Neops tasks are specific instances of a [neops provider](https://link), which are often very generic.
+Neops tasks and checks are specific instances of a [neops provider](https://link), which are often very generic.

-A task passes the required configuration to a provider to make it runnable.
+A task or check passes the required configuration to a provider to make it runnable.
 These requirements are defined in a providers [json schema](https://link)

+**A check is a task, which does not manipulate the network state in any way.**

-## Create new task
+## Create new task or check

-To create a new task, navigate to the task menu in the main navigation and click on __create__.
+To create a new task navigate to the task menu in the main navigation and click on __create__.

 ![Search Elements](../_media/screenshots/tasks-empty.png)